History of Marseille: 1900 up to World War II

+The Corsican mafia controlled many parts of daily life in Marseille, and the organisation had grown extremely large.
+They had connections to nearly every political figure in the city, including Sabiani, all of his allies, and even Henri Tasso, Sabiani's rival.
+Tasso was elected mayor in 1935.

+Sabiani, following Tasso's election, was expelled from most of the left.
+As a result, he rallied around right-wing former PCF dissident Jacques Doriot and joined his party, the French Popular Party.
+Sabiani became the Popular Party's leader in Marseille and became known as the "Mussolini of Marseille".
+Some clans of the Corsican mafia, notably ones led by Paul Carbone and François Spirito, worked extensively with him to consolidate his power in Marseille.

 During the Second World War, Marseille was bombed by German and Italian forces in 1940.
+Marseille was administrated as part of Vichy regime.
+Sabiani was an important figure of the Vichy regime in Marseille, partly governing the city and organising the city's branch of the Legion of French Volunteers against Bolshevism.
+The French Resistance put him on a list of collaborators to kill.
+Sabiani was brought by the Germans to represent Marseille in the Sigmaringen government in 1944, and later fled to Italy, Argentina, and finally Spain.
 The city was occupied by the Germans from November 1942 to August 1944.
 On 22 January 1943, over 4,000 Jews were seized in Marseille as part of "Action Tiger".
 They were held in detention camps before being deported to Poland occupied by Nazi Germany to be murdered.
 The Old Port was destroyed in January 1943 by the Germans.
 The city was liberated by the Allies on 29 August 1944.
 As a part of Operation Dragoon, General Joseph de Goislard de Monsabert led roughly 130,000 French troops to liberate the city.
-Similar to the liberation of other major French cities (such as Paris and Strasbourg), the local German garrison was defeated by mainly French forces, with limited American support.